moleculerjs/database/docs/README.md

 # Populating
 The service allows you to easily populate fields from other services.
-For example: If you have an `author` field in the `posts` entity, you can populate it with `users` service by ID of the author.
-If the field is an `Array` of IDs, it will populate all entities via only one request
+For example: If you have an `author` field in the `posts` entity, you can populate it with `users` service by the author's ID.
+If the field is an `Array` of IDs, it will populate all entities with only one request.

 ## Example of populate fields
 ```js